 Let us know when and where you’re going

-It's a good idea to let us know when and where you're heading overseas and intend using your credit card.
+Always let us know when you’re travelling overseas and intend to use your credit card.
 We'll record your travel details and monitor the security of your credit cards while you're away.

 - Altitude Business Cards